What is a Regulated Buy-to-Let Mortgage?

 The highly specialist nature of Regulated Buy-to-Let mortgages and the comparatively small number of options available – and therefore the lack of competition within the market – means that getting the right advice has never been more important.
 With any area of lending that you won’t routinely find available on the high street, not only do you need expert advice to ensure you get the most favourable and suitable deal for your circumstances, but also to know for certain that a Regulated Buy-to-Let mortgage is the right scheme for your needs.

 As well as to identify all the lenders who will be able to offer you a Regulated Buy-to-Let mortgage, and which will be most suited to your case, specialist advice is also essential in making sure your application is made in the correct way.
-Each lender has their own criteria and subtle differences during the assessment and application process, and a highly experienced adviser will know how to frame your application to give it the best possible chance of success.
+Each lender has their own criteria and subtle differences during the assessment and application process, and a highly experienced advisor will know how to frame your application to give it the best possible chance of success.

-At Just Mortgage Brokers we have a dedicated team of qualified advisers who between them have decades of experience under their belt.
+At Just Mortgage Brokers we have a dedicated team of qualified advisors who between them have decades of experience under their belt.
 During this time, we’ve had first-hand involvement in most situations associated with getting a mortgage and have helped thousands of people in all kinds of circumstances to obtain the right home loan to meet their needs, whatever their personal requirements.

 Talk to one of our team members at the earliest opportunity in order to establish the best way forward.
 Once a suitable solution has been agreed, we can guide you through the application process and will be on hand to help you negotiate every stage until you see success.